takluyver/pynsist/doc/index.rst

 installers bundle Python itself, so you can distribute your application to people who don't have Python installed.

-Pynsist requires Python 3.5 or above.
+Pynsist 2 requires Python 3.5 or above.
+You can use `Pynsist 1.x <http://pynsist.readthedocs.io/en/1.12/>`_ on Python 2.7 and Python 3.3 or above.

 Quickstart
 ----------